sunwoo202335248/netflix-director-style/README.md

 • Visualizing the distribution of key variables using boxplots and histograms
 • Correlation heatmap between key variables to examine feature relationships
 • Boxplot comparison across director clusters to interpret stylistic differences
+• Visualizes the result with a scatterplot styled by genre and cluster
 • Confusion matrix visualization for evaluating genre prediction accuracy
 • Heatmap of director-genre relationships for identifying dominant genre patterns
 ```